krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 We have all the information that we need.
 The object is created in ```AllocConfiguration``` during creation of ```CommonsRequestLoggingFilter``` bean.

-One of the other use-case where I used to use method profiling was finding memory leaks.
-From heap dump I knew which object is leaking and with method profiling I could know where objects of that type were created.
-That method is obsolete, since now we have [dedicated mode](#alloc-live) to do it.
+One of the other use-cases where I used to use method profiling was finding memory leaks.
+From the heap dump I knew which object is leaking and with method profiling I could know where objects of that type were created.
+That method is obsolete, since now we have a [dedicated mode](#alloc-live) to do it.

-There are some methods that are worth mentioning, that those can be traced with that mode, let's cover them quickly.
+There are some methods that are worth mentioning, that can be traced with that mode, let's cover them quickly.

 ### Exceptions
 {: #methods-ex }

-If you application works without any outage/downtime, everything is stable, how much exception should be thrown?
-Exception should be thrown if something unexpected happened.
+If your application works without any outage/downtime, everything is stable, how many exemptions should be thrown?
+Exceptions should be thrown if something unexpected happened.
-Unfortunately I saw application that used exception-control-flow approach.
-Throwing new exception is a CPU consuming operation, since by default it fills the stack trace.
+Unfortunately I saw an application that used the exception-control-flow approach.
+Throwing a new exception is a CPU consuming operation, since by default it fills the stack trace.
-The number one application in that category that I saw consumed **~15%** of CPU on just creating new exception.
-If you want to see where exception with stack trace is created you can use async-profiler in method mode with event ```Java_java_lang_Throwable_fillInStackTrace```.
+The number one application in that category that I saw consumed **~15%** of CPU on just creating new exceptions.
+If you want to see where an exception with stack trace is created you can use async-profiler in method mode with event ```Java_java_lang_Throwable_fillInStackTrace```.